Access control

 Field level access control

-can be specified either as a single control,
+A key on the field config, access can be specified either as a single control,

 covering all CRU operations, or as an object keyed by CRU operation names.